sf-wdi-24/modules/week-10-angular/day-03/drill/readme.md

 ## Create and Write a file

 Much like the example of how to read a file, you can also write to a file using `File.open`.
+In this case, the second argument is "w" for write.
 The following code is verbose so that it is broken down into smaller steps for understanding.

 ```rb
 fname = "sample.txt"